 - Maintains campaign finance records

-- Arranges for absentee ballots
+- Arranges for absentee ballot procedures and processing

 - Instructs and supervises the election officers

 - Retains custody of the ballots and voting lists in the event of a recount

 - Transmits election results from each precinct as well as the complete list of town officers to the Secretary of State within 24 hours of each election

 - Serves as a member of the Board of Registrars registering all voters, records the party enrollment of each voter in the annual register, and receives and certifies the signatures of the voters on all petitions

 There are several ways to register or pre-register to vote.
 You may register in person at the Town Clerk’s Office, via the mail by requesting a voter registration form, or through the Secretary of State’s office by clicking here.

 To Change Parties, Update Name, or Check Registration